armory/docs/content/en/continuous-deployment/installation/armory-operator/op-advanced-config.md

 ---
 title: Advanced Operator Configuration
-linkTitle: Advanced Operator Config
+linkTitle: Operator Config
-weight: 20
+weight: 10
 description: >
   Learn how to configure the Armory Operator for specialized use cases.
 aliases: